Find Nursing Schools

 Public Public vs. Private

 There are 1,516 undergraduates at Vermont Tech, of which 829 are full-time, and there are 1,520 students altogether.
-The school has a student-to-faculty ratio of 8 to 1.
+The average graduation time for an undergraduate student at Vermont Tech is 4.6 years.

 #2